OBD-II Data Logging With Raspberry Pi And PiCAN2 CAN Bus Interface

 When you connect the PiCAN2 board to a vehicle, you most likely won't need to activate the termination resistor.
 It can be assumed that the vehicle network is already properly terminated.

 Make sure, you connect CAN-H on the board to CAN_H on the diagnostics connector, and do the same with CAN_L.

 PiCAN2 Software Setup

-In regards to the software, many users start with the standard PiCAN tools such as candump (again, see the user manual), however, without understanding which CAN Bus baud rate they should use (by the way, in most cases, it's 500k), and it is mandatory that you match the baud rate between the board and your vehicle.
+In regards to the software, many users start with the standard PiCAN tools such as candump (again, see the user manual), however, without understanding which CAN Bus baud rate they should use (in most cases, it's 500k, but that is not guaranteed for each vehicle), and it is mandatory that you match the baud rate between the board and your vehicle.